PSBP-Library/psbp010/README.md

 We have specified `Program` in terms of `Function`, `DataStructure` and `Algorithm`.

-`Function` is used for lifting primitive functions as programs.
+`Function` is used for lifting primitive functions to programs.

 `DataStructure` is specified in terms of `Product` and `Sum`.